-3.4.
-Lake Vouliagmeni
+3.4 Lake Vouliagmeni

-- 150 Lake Vouliagmeni (or Lake Heraeon) is a lagoon in Perachora Peninsula (Fig. 5), formed as a karst cavity and is separated from the sea via an isthmus with a minimum width of 8-10 m.
+Lake Vouliagmeni (or Lake Heraeon) is a lagoon in Perachora Peninsula (Fig. 5), formed as a karst cavity, and is separated from the sea via an isthmus with a minimum width of 8-10 m.
 According to Gaki-Papanastassiou et al. (1997), in the broader area, beachrocks have been found at a maximum altitude of +3 m, forming four levels (+3, +2, +1 and +0.4 m).
-The ones at +1 and +0.4 m are wider and cover a significant part of the coastal zone, whereas the ones at +3 and +2 m, are only found locally.
-It is worth mentioning that along the lake's coast, lacustrine beachrocks have been found at an altitude of 1.4-1.6 m, - 155 underlying the Early Helladic settlement, which indicates that these beachrocks are older than the settlement (>3200 B.C.)
-(Gaki-Papanastassiou et al., 1997).
+The ones at +1 and +0.4 m are wider and cover a significant part of the coastal zone, whereas the ones at +3and +2 m are only found locally.
+It is worth mentioning that along the lake's coast, lacustrine beachrocks have been found at an altitude of 1.4-1.6 m, underlying the Early Helladic settlement, which indicates that these beachrocks are older than the settlement (> 3200 BCE) (Gaki-Papanastassiou et al., 1997).

-One of the most intriguing landforms of this site are the lacustrine beachrocks, which are very rare features.
-Their observation can aid the students understand their formation processes better.
-During the "live" field trip, they would have the ability to view, study and create geomorphological maps as well.
+Some of the most intriguing landforms of this site are the lacustrine beachrocks, which are very rare features.
+Their observation can help the students to understand their formation processes better.
+During the live field trip, they would have the ability to view, study and create geomorphological maps as well.
 The geomorphological mapping is a very important aspect of the field work.
 Yet, it could not be performed virtually.